-The City of New Orleans continues to meet all public health milestones and has vaccinated over 37% of the population with the COVID-19 vaccine.
-Therefore, the New Orleans Health Department is extending the hours for alcohol sales.
-These restrictions will be effective as of April 9, 2021 at 6:00 P.M.
+The CDC considers an individual to be fully vaccinated when at least two weeks have passed since receiving the last dose of a complete vaccine series.
+The City of New Orleans continues to meet all public health milestones and has fully vaccinated over 58% of all adults with the COVID-19 vaccine.
+Therefore, the New Orleans Health Department is easing restrictions on certain activities.
+These restrictions will be effective as of May 28, 2021 at 6:00 A.M.

 IV.
-REOPENING MODIFIED PHASE THREE: MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS
+MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS